pognut/wdi-project-2/readme.md

 LEFT TO DO:

-Finish pokemon database storage. (proper data formatting, determine what will show on front page first) Almost done.
-Create front page pokemon display.
+Finish pokemon database storage. (proper data formatting, determine what will show on front page first) DONE Create front page pokemon display.
+DONE
+Fix undefined gets (error messages and the like) DONE?
+Add login check to all pages DONE
+Add more questions/pokemon.
+2
+Prettify pages 3
+Add sound when clicked?
 Add ability to release pokemon from front page pokemon display.
-Add login check to /catch
-Add more questions/pokemon.
-Prettify pages
 Tighten up catcher.js